 Granny raises an eyebrow.
 ‘So there were more than one?
 How many are we talking about here?’

 ‘Err… Two? … Maybe three.’
 She counts on her fingers.
 ‘But as you “finished” one, I suppose there are still two out there.’

 Missy turns to leave.
 ‘Can we get this over with?
 I’d like to watch East Ender’s before-’

 Faced with Missy’s total lack of repentance, Granny finally loses her temper.
-‘Don’t you think about the CONSEQUENCES at all?
-What about the innocent people getting ATTACKED?
-What about the CHILDREN?’
+‘Don’t you think about the consequences at all?
+What about the innocent people getting attacked?
+What about the children?’

 ‘OK, OK… I promise I won’t do it again.’
 But Missy is crossing her fingers behind her back.

-Missy blinks, ‘Are you done?
+Missy blinks.
+‘Are you done?
 Err… I’m tired and I need to pee.’
 She squirms, illustrating her immediate need to use the bathroom.
 ‘Can we continue this conversation tomorrow?
 See how things are working out… Maybe they will just… disappear,’ she adds hopefully.

-‘SIT.
-DOWN!’
 Granny’s dark and powerful voice reverberates around the walls of the study, which suddenly seems tinier and darker than before.

 Granny just looks sternly back at her over the vibrating crystal ball.

 ‘But then again, it might not be the moment…’ Missy’s voice trails off.